cajohare/AxionLimits/README.md

 Please email me [ciaran.aj.ohare@gmail.com] or make a pull request if you would like any limits being added.

+Disclaimer: the limits listed here have been collected from an extremely wide array of papers (not all of them published) and from several different sub-fields.
+There may be wildly varying levels of uncertainty, assumption, model dependence, and importantly, differing levels of statistical rigour.
+There is not necessarily any fixed convention for what even constitutes a bound.
+This goes especially for experimental projections, which vary considerably in their respective levels of optimism.
+Therefore, one should exercise some caution when reading these plots: they not intended to be the definitive word on the status of the axion.
+I more see them as a way to advertise the many ways one can search, and give a *rough* picture for what is allowed and what is ruled out.
+Some may see my inclusion of certain bounds as being overly democratic, however I felt that it was important for this extremely active field to be fully reflected in these plots.

 # Contents
 * [Axion-photon coupling](#axionphoton)
 * [Axion-electron coupling](#axionelectron)